On the number of vertices of projective polytopes: Introduction

 The lower bound was given by Larman \cite{LARMAN72} while the upper bound was provided by Ramirez Alfonsin \cite{RAMIREZALFONSIN2001}.
 In the same spirit, the following function has also been investigated:

-\begin{quote} $\nu(d,k):=$ the largest integer such that any set of $\nu(d,k)$ points in general position in $\R^d$ can be mapped, by a permissible projective transformation onto the vertices of a $k$--neighbourly polytope. \end{quote}
+\begin{quote} $\nu(k,d):=$ the largest integer $m$ such that any set of $n$ points in general position in $\R^d$ can be mapped, by a permissible projective transformation, onto the vertices of a $k$--neighborly polytope. \end{quote}

-Garc\'{i}a-Col\'{i}n \cite{NGC2015} proved that, for each $2 \leq k \leq \left\lfloor \frac{d}{2}\right\rfloor$
+Garc\'{i}a-Col\'{i}n \cite{NGC2015} proved that, for each $3 \leq k \leq \left\lfloor \frac{d}{2}\right\rfloor$